cyan33/react-animation-wrapper/README.md

 ### Why is my animation acting weird, not as expected

 The most possible reason is that you didn't specify the size and alignment of the container box of the content.
 This leads to the issue where your CONTAINER BOX is being animated, rather than its content.
 Make sure your content size is the same as its container.

+### Why there appears a scroll bar in the middle of the animation

+Due to different OS, browser and animations that transform its shape during the animation, it's likely that it goes beyond its container box, which then shows up a scroll bar.
+A quick fix: add `overflow: hidden` in the container box of the wrapper component.

 ## Contribution